Skip to navigation Skip to content

 • the parent they last lived with if none of the above applies.
 If that parent has gained a new partner, step parent's income is not taken into account

-Note: in shared custody situations, including parents separated under one roof, use the parent with primary care responsibility.
-In 50/50 shared care situations the student may nominate which parent they want to use.
+In shared custody situations, including parents separated under one roof, use the parent with primary care responsibility.
+In 50/50 shared care situations the student can nominate which parent’s income they want to use.

 Generally the relevant tax year is the base tax year, however the current tax year income may be used, where an increase or decrease from the base tax year has occurred.

-The TAP will only be payable once the parental income (base or current year) is verified, see documents accepted as evidence of parental income.
+Parental income (base or current year) must be verified for the TAP to be paid, see documents accepted as evidence of parental income.

 • the decrease is likely to last for at least two years from the later of 1 January of the current tax year, or the date of the decrease, or

-• the first TAP assessment date is from 1 October to 31 December and there is an increase in the combined parental income for the current tax year that exceeds:
+• the first TAP assessment date is from 1 October to 31 December and there is an increase in the combined parental income for the current tax year that exceeds 25% of the base tax year income and 25% of Parental Income Free Area (PIFA).
+The Parental Income Free Area (PIFA) for TAP is the same as for Youth Allowance.
+See Rates and Thresholds for the current Youth Allowance PIT free area

 Exemption from providing parent(s)/guardian(s) income

-TAP students are only exempt from providing their parent(s)/guardian(s) income details to claim TAP in the following circumstances:
+TAP students are exempt from providing their parent(s)/guardian(s) income details to claim the TAP in the following circumstances:

 • has (or has had) a dependent child